danganhvu1998/myINIAD/markdownNote/thirdYear/computerNetworkII/note.md

 + ONF: Open Networking Foundation
 + SDN: Software defined network
 + NFV: Network Functions Virtualization
++ AS: Autonomous System: An autonomous system (AS) is a collection of connected Internet Protocol (IP) routing prefixes under the control of one or more network operators on behalf of a single administrative entity or domain that presents a common, clearly defined routing policy to the internet
++ EGP: Routing protocol between AS
++ IGP: Routing protocol inside AS

-## 01-1: Basic structures and mechanisms of networks
+## Basic structures and mechanisms of networks

-1. Structures of infomation communication network
+1. Structures of information communication network
    1. Fixed telephone network
       1. ![Error][00comnet1]
    2. Mobile communication network